BACON: Band-limited Coordinate Networks for Multiscale Scene Representation: Conclusion

 \section{Conclusion}

-In this work we take important steps towards making coordinate networks interpretable and scale aware.
+In this work, we take steps towards making coordinate networks interpretable and scale aware.
 Our approach enables analyzing and controlling the spectral bandwidth of the network at intermediate layers, allowing multiscale signal representation, even without explicit supervision.
-Since we can characterize the behavior of the network using Fourier analysis, its outputs are predictable, even at unsupervised locations.
-Moreover, \bacon{}'s unique intermediate outputs can address the characteristic slow inference time of the coordinate-networks, via adaptive frequency evaluation.
+Since we can characterize the bandwidth of the network using Fourier analysis, its behavior is provably constrained, even at unsupervised locations.
+Moreover, \bacon{}'s intermediate outputs help to improve inference times via adaptive frequency evaluation.
 We show that \bacon{} outperforms other single-scale coordinate networks for multiscale image fitting, neural rendering, and 3D scene representation.

 \paragraph{Limitations.} We also highlight a few limitations of \bacon{} and promising future directions.
-In this work, we demonstrated \bacon{} for representing two- and three-dimensional signals.
-Fitting signals in higher dimensions may require more parameters to achieve dense spectral coverage due to the curse of dimensionality.
+While we demonstrated fitting two- and three-dimensional signals, fitting signals in higher dimensions may require more parameters to achieve dense spectral coverage due to the curse of dimensionality.
 Still, it may be possible to optimize the initialization of frequencies in a way that maximizes spectral coverage and mitigates this challenge.
 Also, our current work is limited to single scene overfitting.
 However, many generative models work by increasing the frequency of the output using successive upsampling layers~\cite{karras2019style}, which is similar in spirit to our method.
 Recent work on band-limited models for image synthesis has shown great promise~\cite{karras2021alias}, so applying \bacon{} for generative modeling is an exciting area for future research.

-\paragraph{Societal Impact.} We condemn the use of scene representation networks, including \bacon{}, for ill-intentioned purposes such as malicious deepfakes or spreading misinformation, and we emphasize the importance of research to detect and thwart such efforts.
-See, e.g., Tewari et al.~\cite{tewari2020state} for an extended discussion of strategies for mitigating misuse of neural rendering techniques.
+\paragraph{Societal Impact.} We condemn the misuse of scene representation networks, including \bacon{}, for malicious deepfakes or spreading misinformation, and we emphasize the importance of research to thwart such efforts (see, e.g., Tewari et al.~\cite{tewari2020state} for a discussion of related strategies).

-\paragraph{Acknowledgments.} This project was supported in part by a PECASE by the ARO and NSF award 1839974.
+\paragraph{Acknowledgments.} This project was supported in part by a PECASE by the ARO, NSF award 1839974, Samsung GRO, and Stanford HAI.

 { }